Overview

 Volunteers will live with homestay families residing in the Tacloban area.
 The homestays have been thoroughly evaluated before they were accepted into our homestay program. are experienced in accommodating international volunteers.
 Prior to your arrival, you will receive a profile outlining the specifics of your homestay family.

 Your homestay will welcome you into their home and treat you as a member of the family.
 By living with them, you will be able to experience Filipino culture and participate in their daily activities.
 You will eat the same food they are eating, though your homestay family knows what foreigners like to eat.
 If you have special dietary requirements, it is best to inform us beforehand so we can meet your needs.
 You will be served only two meals per day, breakfast and dinner.
 Your homestay will also provide you with filtered drinking water, as it is best not to drink tap water.
 All the homestays have electricity and running water.
 You will have a private room by yourself or shared with a fellow volunteer.
 You also are provided a mosquito net and electric fan.
-The bathroom or toilet, commonly called “comfort room or CR” will be shared will all the family members.
+The bathroom or toilet, commonly called “comfort room or CR” will be shared with all the family members.

 Bathroom accommodation is basic and the volunteer will take cold, bucket baths because hot running showers are uncommon in Filipino homes – don't worry too much about this as cold bucket baths are often refreshing after being in the tropical heat all day.
 Finally, volunteers will also have to get used to the sound of roosters crowing even before the break of dawn.